ron-rivest/audit-lab/README.md

 available from author) for an expanded discussion of Bayesian audits.

-Bayesian risk-limiting audits are subtly different than the ``frequentist'' risk-limiting audits promulgated by Lindeman and Stark [Lindeman and Stark (2012)](https://www.stat.berkeley.edu/~stark/Preprints/gentle12.pdf).
+Bayesian risk-limiting audits are subtly different than the "frequentist" risk-limiting audits promulgated by Lindeman and Stark [Lindeman and Stark (2012)](https://www.stat.berkeley.edu/~stark/Preprints/gentle12.pdf).
 Details omitted here, but Bayesian audits provide additional capabilities and flexibility, at the cost of some additional (but